 While the benefits seem clear, when talking to some executives, they worry about losing the relationship with their customers.
 Service professionals develop rapport and strong relationships with their customers that help build loyalty and drive retention.
 Many become trusted advisors and viewed as an extension of the customer’s team.
 Some executives fear that they’ll lose touch with these customers and make them more vulnerable to their competitors.
 Maintaining the relationship with customers is a real concern.
 It seems clear that as AI becomes pervasive, service personnel will need to shift their focus towards relationship building and offer another layer of value beyond break-fix technical skills.
 Redefining the role of the service professional and helping them to develop their soft skills will be critical as the use of automation advances.

-Most executives who participated in the benchmark study agreed that issue triage and resolution were the areas where AI could have the greatest impact.
-Automating customer communications, skills matching to ensure technical issues get routed to the correct resource and scheduling optimization followed.
+Most executives who participated in the benchmark study agreed that issue triage and resolution were the areas with the greatest potential impact.
+The next largest impact was cited as automating customer communications, with skills matching to ensure technical issues get routed to the correct resource and scheduling optimization rounding out the list.

 Fig 2 – Where AI can Have Biggest Impact

-When asked about their plans for implementing AI, a surprisingly high number of executives (53%) said they don’t currently have any AI capabilities and have no plans to implement them.
-Another 33% said they don’t have any AI in place but are planning to implement it in the future.
-Only 10% said they have some form of AI in place and that it is currently adding value to the service experience.
-So, while hype abounds, it’s still early in the cycle, with very few having actually adopted this new technology into their service environment.
+When asked about their plans for implementing AI, a surprisingly high number of executives (53%) said they don’t currently have any capabilities in place and have no plans to implement them.
+Another 33% said they don’t have any capability but are planning to implement it in the future.
+Only 10% said they have some form of AI in place that it adding value to the service experience.
+So, while hype abounds, it’s still early in the cycle, with very few having actually adopted this new technology.

 Fig 3 – Current Use of AI

-While those 53% of executives state they have no plans for adopting AI, the automation vendors are working hard to add it into their systems.
-As a result, these capabilities will creep into service organizations via case management, knowledge base, remote monitoring and other service enablement systems.
+While 53% of executives have no plans for adopting AI, automation vendors are working hard include it in their systems.
+These capabilities will creep into service organizations via case management, knowledge base, remote monitoring and other service enablement systems.

-As the AI infiltration progresses, the question will be how quickly, and effectively service organizations adopt these new capabilities to enhance the customer experience.
+As AI infiltration progresses, the question will be how quickly service organizations adopt these new capabilities.
 As we said earlier, AI is coming and is in fact around the corner, but it’s not here yet.
-Service executives need to start thinking now about how their services will be delivered in the near future, and how they can leverage their teams to add value and ensure strong customer relationships in an increasingly automated world.
+Service executives must start thinking now about how their services will be delivered in the near future.
+Leveraging their teams to ensure strong customer relationships in an increasingly automated world will be critical.